Bring Your Own Token

 email exceeds maximum lengthThe email is longer than 254 characters.Use a shorter email address.

-processor token is requiredYour org requires processor tokens but you didn't send one.Add a processor_token field for this email.
+processor token is requiredYour org requires processor tokens but none was sent.Add a processor_tokens field for this email.

-processor token exceeds maximum lengthThe processor token is longer than 255 characters.Check that you're sending the right token.
+processor token exceeds maximum lengthThe processor token is longer than 255 characters.Check that you're sending the correct token.

 duplicate email in batch: <email>The same email appears more than once in your request.Remove the duplicate.